stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 ### Components
-To avoid bloated templates with utilities, you can configure components directly in files, where they are used using [content options](https://stylifycss.com/docs/get-started#defining-a-component) (expects javascript object without brackets) or in the [compiler config](https://stylifycss.com/docs/get-started#defining-a-component).
+To avoid bloated templates with utilities, you can configure components directly in files, where they are used using <nuxt-link to="/docs/get-started#defining-a-component">content options</nuxt-link> (expects javascript object without brackets) or in the <nuxt-link to="/docs/get-started#defining-a-component">compiler config</nuxt-link>.

 First, let's add the global `container` component.
 Open the `bundles.js`, and the following: